 Now I rather think that when “support” is used as a weasel word, it implies any of the first three definitions.
 In that way, “support” sounds like it is very important indeed.
 I mean, without the “support,” how in the heck is your horse supposed to function?

 But here’s the thing.
-In fact, there’s absolutely no reason to believe that the “support” given by most supplements is much different than the support that I give to the Indianapolis Colts football team, or the Minnesota Twins baseball team (it hasn’t been a good past few years).
+In fact, there’s absolutely no reason to believe that the “support” given by most supplements is much different than the support that people give to their favorite sports teams.
 I mean, I hope that my teams win, I have a couple of clothing items that have their logos on them, I’ve gone to a few games, I catch one on TV sometimes, but I’m not about to try to convince you that any of this “support” is critical to their success or failure.

 From reading the supplement catalog, however, you’ve gotta believe – and I want to emphasize the word “believe” – that just about everything in the horse’s body needs to be supported in some fashion.